openjs-foundation/cross-project-council/README.md

 ## CPC Scope

 The CPC's primary role is to foster an environment of collaboration.
-That environment extends within and between OpenJS Foundation Projects.
-It also extends between the Projects and the larger community.
+That environment extends within and between OpenJS Foundation Projects, OpenJS Collaboration spaces, and the larger community.

 The CPC exercises autonomy in managing its responsibilities and seeks agreement from the OpenJS Foundation Board on any change to the scope of those responsibilities.